 Not only are Disney princesses icons recognized the world over, but also these fierce and flashy heroines have been role models to countless little girls over the past 70-plus years.
 They are brave, beautiful, and can belt a song that will send audiences home happy and humming.
 But who are the women behind these sparkling songs and pretty princesses?
 Let's meet the faces behind the voices.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://kool1079.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://kool1079.com using your original account information.